 Click through to find out the air travel mistakes that are costing you hundreds.

 Most public places now offer free WiFi, but some airports will still charge you to access the internet while you’re waiting to board your flight.
 For example, Los Angeles International Airport only lets you access free WiFi in 45-minute intervals.
-If you need a continual connection, you’ll have to shell out $7.95 for 24-hour access.
+If you need a continual connection, you’ll have to shell out $4.98 for a Boingo monthly subscription to take advantage of 24-hour access.

-Before you buy a pair of headphones or a charger to replace the one that you left at home, think twice — these items are usually significantly marked up in airports, Lindsay Sakraida of DealNews told Reader’s Digest.
+Before you buy a pair of headphones or a charger to replace the one that you left at home, think twice — these items are usually significantly marked up in airports, Lindsay Sakraida former director of content marketing of DealNews told Reader’s Digest.